-LogicMonitor DataSources are templates that contain information about how to monitor a particular device, including what metrics to collect, what graphs to display, and what values indicate an issue that needs attention.
-Each metric that is being collected is called a datapoint, and each DataSource template contains one or more pre-defined datapoints.
+LogicMonitor DataSources are templates that contain information about how to monitor a particular resource (for example, network device, database, application, cloud resource, and so on), including what metrics to collect, what graphs to display, and what values indicate an issue that needs attention.
+Each metric that is being collected by a DataSource is called a datapoint, and each DataSource template contains one or more pre-defined datapoints.

-If the DataSource only has one instance to be monitored, such as main memory on a server, it is a single instance DataSource.
-If the DataSource has multiple instances to be monitored, such as disks on a server or ink colors in a printer, it is a multi-instance DataSource.
+If a DataSource will only ever have one one instance to monitor per a resource, such as main memory on a server, it is considered to be a single-instance DataSource.
+If a DataSource may potentially identify multiple instances to be monitored, such as disks on a server or interfaces on a switch, it is a multi-instance DataSource.

 For example, consider a switch with multiple interfaces.
-It may not be useful to see latency and throughput overall for the switch, but rather we would want to see it per interface.
-In LogicMonitor the interfaces DataSource is a multi-instance DataSource, each switch interface is detected as an 'instance' of that DataSource, and latency and throughput are reported for each instance (each interface):
+It may not be useful to see latency and throughput overall for the switch, but rather, per interface.

 In this example, the Interfaces (64 bit)- DataSource is a multi-instance DataSource that detects each switch interface as an ‘instance’ of that DataSource.
 Latency and throughput, therefore, are reported for each instance (i.e. interface).

 For more information on multi-instance DataSources and how instances are discovered, see Adding Instances.